dotnet/docs-maui/docs/user-interface/handlers/index.md

 Each handler class exposes the native view that implements the cross-platform control via its `PlatformView` property.
 This property can be accessed to set native view properties, invoke native view methods, and subscribe to native view events.
 In addition, the cross-platform control implemented by the handler is exposed via its `VirtualView` property.

+When creating a custom cross-platform control, whose implementation is provided on each platform by native views, a handler should be implemented that maps the cross-platform control API to the native view APIs.
+For more information, see [Create custom controls with .NET MAUI handlers](create-handler.md).

-Handler can be customized to augment the appearance and behavior of existing cross-platform controls beyond the customization that's possible through a control's API.
-Handlers are global, and customizing a handler for a control will result in all control of the same type being customized in your app.
+Handlers can also be customized to augment the appearance and behavior of existing cross-platform controls beyond the customization that's possible through the control's API.
+Handlers are global, and customizing a handler for a control will result in all controls of the same type being customized in your app.
 For more information, see [Customize .NET MAUI controls with handlers](customize.md).

-Handlers can also be used to create custom controls whose implementations are backed by native views.
-For more information, see [Create custom controls with .NET MAUI handlers](create-handler.md).

 ## Mappers

+A key concept of .NET MAUI handlers is mappers.
 Each handler typically provides a *property mapper*, and sometimes a *command mapper*, that maps the cross-platform control's API to the native view's API.

 A *property mapper* defines what actions to take when a property change occurs in the cross-platform control.
 It's a `Dictionary` that maps the cross-platform control's interface properties to their associated Actions.
 Each platform handler implementation then provides implementations of the Actions, which manipulate the native view API.
-The overall effect is that when a property is set on a cross-platform control, the underlying native view is updated as required.
+This ensures that when a property is set on a cross-platform control, the underlying native view is updated as required.

-A *command mapper* maps cross-platform control commands to native view APIs via mapper methods.
-Command mappers provide a way for cross-platform controls to send instructions to native views on each platform.
+A *command mapper* defines what actions to take when the cross-platform control sends commands to native views.
 They're similar to property mappers, but allow for additional data to be passed.
 Commands, in this context, doesn't mean `ICommand` implementations.
 Instead, a command is just an instruction, and optionally its data, that's sent to a native view.
+The command mapper is a `Dictionary` that maps the cross-platform control's command to their associated Actions.
+Each handler implementation then provides implementations of the Actions, which manipulate the native view API.
+This ensures that when a cross-platform control sends a command to its native view, the native view is updated as required.
 For example, in .NET MAUI the `ScrollViewHandler`, which provides the platform implementations for the `ScrollView`, uses a command mapper for the `ScrollView` to request its handler to instruct the underlying native views to scroll to a specific location, and passes the required scroll arguments.
 The `ScrollViewHandler` on each platform parses the scroll arguments and invokes native view functionality to perform the required scroll.

-The advantage of using *mappers* is that native views can be decoupled from cross-platform controls, removing the need for native views to subscribe to cross-platform control events.
+The advantage of using *mappers* to update native views, is that native views can be decoupled from cross-platform controls.
+This removes the need for native views to subscribe to cross-platform control events.
 It also allows for easy customization because mappers can be modified without subclassing.

 ## Handler lifecycle